Singularities of the biextension metric for families of abelian varieties: Preliminary results

 The cocycle $a_{\ca{P}}$ from equation \eqref{eq:16} can now be written down explicitly as

 which is not holomorphic with respect to $\Omega $.
 Thus it does not give us on the nose a holomorphic Poincar\'e bundle in families.
-Nevertheless the construction of the Poincar\'e bundle can be extended to families of complex tori.
+Nevertheless the construction of the Poincar\'e bundle can be given a holomorphic structure.